KxSystems/docs/docs/license/gcp.md

 17. **KX Options.** In the event that

-    1. the Kdb+ Software is held to infringe the trademark, copyright, patent or trade secrets of a third party and the use of the Kdb+ Software is enjoined,
+    1. the kdb+ Software is held to infringe the trademark, copyright, patent or trade secrets of a third party and the use of the kdb+ Software is enjoined,

-    1. KX concludes that the Kdb+ Software infringes the trademark, copyright, patent or trade secrets of a third party, or
+    1. KX concludes that the kdb+ Software infringes the trademark, copyright, patent or trade secrets of a third party, or

     1. in the case of settlement as referred to in section 7.1 above, KX may, if possible on commercially reasonable terms, at its own expense and option:

-        1. procure for the User the right to continue to use the Kdb+ Software,
+        1. procure for the User the right to continue to use the kdb+ Software,
-        2. replace the infringing components of the Kdb+ Software with other components with the same or similar functionality that are reasonably acceptable to the User, or
+        2. replace the infringing components of the kdb+ Software with other components with the same or similar functionality that are reasonably acceptable to the User, or
-        3. suitably modify the Kdb+ Software so that it is non-infringing and reasonably acceptable to the User.
+        3. suitably modify the kdb+ Software so that it is non-infringing and reasonably acceptable to the User.

     If none of the foregoing options are available to KX on commercially reasonable terms, KX may terminate this Agreement without further liability to User except as provided in section 7.1 above.

 18. **Limitation.** Notwithstanding the provisions of section 7.1 above, KX assumes no liability for

-    1. infringements arising from combinations of the Kdb+ Software with non-KX software or hardware products, including any of User’s products,
+    1. infringements arising from combinations of the kdb+ Software with non-KX software or hardware products, including any of User’s products,
-    2. modifications to the Kdb+ Software made by any party other than KX or KX’s authorized representative or made under KX’s direction,
+    2. modifications to the kdb+ Software made by any party other than KX or KX’s authorized representative or made under KX’s direction,
-    3. use of a prior version of the Kdb+ Software to the extent such infringement would have been avoided by the use of the current version of the Kdb+ Software, provided that KX has offered or provided such current version to User at no additional cost, or
+    3. use of a prior version of the kdb+ Software to the extent such infringement would have been avoided by the use of the current version of the kdb+ Software, provided that KX has offered or provided such current version to User at no additional cost, or
     4. trademark infringements involving any marking or branding not applied by KX or involving any marking or branding applied at the request of User and not approved by KX
-    5. any use of the Kdb+ Software outside of the Google Platform environment.
+    5. any use of the kdb+ Software outside of the Google Platform environment.

 19. **By User.** User agrees to indemnify and hold KX harmless against any finally awarded cost, loss, liability or expense (including reasonable attorneys' fees) arising out of a claim suit or action under or connection with
-    1. unauthorized use of the Kdb+ Software pursuant to section 3
+    1. unauthorized use of the kdb+ Software pursuant to section 3
-    2. unauthorized use or access to the Kdb+ Software by a party or entity other than the User
+    2. unauthorized use or access to the kdb+ Software by a party or entity other than the User
-    3. suits or actions as a result of User’s use of the Kdb+ Software including to the extent that you use or attempt to use the Kdb+ Software outside of the Google Platform environment
+    3. suits or actions as a result of User’s use of the kdb+ Software including to the extent that you use or attempt to use the kdb+ Software outside of the Google Platform environment
-    4. third party infringement claims, suits or actions against KX as a result of the User’s use of the Kdb+ Software.
+    4. third party infringement claims, suits or actions against KX as a result of the User’s use of the kdb+ Software.

 20. Notwithstanding the foregoing, KX’s liability to indemnify User shall not apply to the extent that such claims suits or actions are subject to User’s indemnification obligations under section 7.4 above.